SergioRobledo18/MLB-react-clone-app/README.md

 # Project Description

 This project was created with the purpose to practice my React.js skills.
-All the data that is being displayed is from mock data.
-Lastly, the website original website looks like the image at the bottom.
+All the data that is being displayed is from mock data and can be found in the data folder inside the src folder.
+Lastly, the original website looks like the image at the bottom.

 To see what my project looks like [click here](https://sergiorobledo18.github.io/MLB-react-clone-app/)